our board and advisory council

 Mike has a Master of Public Affairs degree from the University of Texas LBJ School of Public Affairs and a B.S. in Political Science from the University of Tulsa.

 Dan Pickett has proudly served as a Seedling Mentor for over 8 years.
 He had the privilege of mentoring the same student from 4th grade all the way through high school graduation, and credits that experience with his passion and energy to help advance the mission of the Seedling Foundation throughout Central Texas and beyond.
 Born and raised in NY, Dan, had a unique connection to the Seedling mission well before he ever knew this incredible organization existed.
 His father, a former Marine, led a long career as a Sergeant in the New York State Penitentiary System.
 Through this lens, Dan learned about the challenges created by parental incarceration.
 Today, he leverages that experience, along with serving as a Seedling Mentor and his passion for personal growth to help children work towards the development of their full potential.

-Dan resides in Austin, TX, with his wife, and is a professional in the Technology industry.
+Dan resides in Austin, TX, and is a professional in the Technology industry.
 He has led go-to-market teams across the U.S. and TOLA region for large manufacturers such as VMware and Varonis.
 In addition, to his experience in IT, Dan is also an active real estate and venture capital investor.
 He loves the robust opportunities to pursue his professional passions in a city as dynamic, diverse, and fast-paced as Austin.

 Outside of work, and volunteering Dan enjoys traveling, exercising, playing tennis, struggling on the golf course, and cheering for Austin FC!